ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 The PyAnsys Visualizer provides a base class, ``PlotterInterface``, for customizing certain functions of the plotter.
-This class provides a set of methods that can be overridden so that you can adapt the plotter to the specific need of your library.
+This class provides a set of methods that can be overridden so that you can adapt the plotter to the specific need of your PyAnsys library.

-The first thing you must do is to create a new class that inherits from the ``PlotterInterface`` class.
-After that, you have two main options for customizing the plotter:
+The first thing you must do is to create a class that inherits from the ``PlotterInterface`` class.
+After that, see these main use cases for customizing the plotter:

 * The most common use case is to customize the way that the objects you represent are shown in the plotter.
   To this end, you can override the ``add`` and ``add_iter`` methods.
 These methods are called every time